FabricMC/fabric-docs/players/finding-mods.md

 ## 3. Avoid common malware sites!

 ::: info
-Malware sites may not be obvious to everyone, so if you are unsure, you should ask for opinions from others or avoid the site altogether and rely only on trusted sources, such as Modrinth and CurseForge.
+Malware sites may not be obvious to everyone.
+If you are unsure, you should ask for opinions from others or avoid the site altogether and rely only on trusted sources, such as Modrinth and CurseForge.
 :::

-There are a lot of sites out there that claim to have mods for Minecraft, but are actually just malware sites.
+There are a lot of websites that claim to have mods for Minecraft, but are actually just malware sites.
 You should avoid these sites at all costs.

-If you are unsure if a site is trustworthy, you can use a decent antivirus software, such as [Windows Defender](https://www.microsoft.com/en-us/windows/windows-defender) or [VirusTotal](https://www.virustotal.com/) to ensure that the site is not trying to trick you into downloading anything malicious onto your computer.
+You can use antivirus software and websites like [Windows Defender](https://www.microsoft.com/en-us/windows/windows-defender) or [VirusTotal](https://www.virustotal.com/) to check the downloaded mods.
+However, do not rely entirely on those methods, because they can be sometimes incorrect.

 Again, if in doubt, you are welcome to ask for opinions in the [Fabric Discord](https://discord.gg/v6v4pMv) in the `#player-support` channel.